 If your employees don’t know a new health benefit is available, they’re far less likely to use it.
 Make sure your workers are aware of your QSEHRA, and give them the information they need to take advantage of it.

 Additionally, ERISA rules mandate that employers give their workers a Summary Plan Description.
-You should let your employees know their annual QSEHRA allowance, steps for applying for premium tax credits, and how to obtain benefits in months when they’re missing minimum essential coverage.
+You should let your employees know their annual QSEHRA allowance, steps for applying for and coordinating their premium tax credits, and how to obtain benefits in months when they’re missing minimum essential coverage.

 Health insurance policies don’t make for easy reading, and many employees are mystified by the complexities of their health benefits.
 As their employer, you can be a valuable source of information and support as your employees adjust to your new benefits—just remember that federal rules prohibit businesses from getting involved in employees’ decision making when it comes to choosing a particular provider or policy.
 In short, you can provide the tools to help employees make informed decisions, but you can’t help them decide.